RaduAlexandru/permutohedral_encoding/README.md

 # Permutohedral Encoding

-This contains the official implementation of the permutohedral encoding which was originally proposed in [HashSDF: Accurate Implicit Surfaces with Fast Local Features on Permutohedral Lattices](https://arxiv.org/abs/2211.12562)
+This contains the official implementation of the permutohedral encoding which was originally proposed in [PermutoSDF: Accurate Implicit Surfaces with Fast Local Features on Permutohedral Lattices](https://arxiv.org/abs/2211.12562)

 Permutohedral encoding is used to obtain high-dimensional features from low-dimensionsal space.
 The features can then be used by a small MLP for decoding density, SDF, RGB or whatever quantity is needed.
 The encoding works by interpolating features from a multi-resolution permutohedral hash-map.
-The permutohedral encoding is similar in spirit to the hash-map encoding of [InstantNGP](https://github.com/NVlabs/instant-ngp) but it scales linearly with dimensionality instead of exponentially.
+The permutohedral encoding is similar in spirit to the hash-map encoding of [InstantNGP] but it scales linearly with dimensionality instead of exponentially.
 This makes it significantly faster to optimize for dimensions 3 and higher.

 <p align="middle">